top of page

 When it comes to measuring EMF’s, there is a saying, ‘sound never lies.’
 Sound always tells you a story and can be used to identify anything from celestial bodies, the tone in someone’s voice, and even the sound signature of a Radio Frequency transmission.

-The RF-Xs Mode converts the voltage detected from nearby wireless antennas to sound, thus making it possible to sound out the source of unwanted or excessive microwave radiation.
+The RF-Xs Mode converts the voltage detected from nearby wireless antennas to sound, thus making it possible to sound out the source of radiation.
 Each radio technology type has its own pattern, and the best way to learn about different RF characteristics and their sound signatures is to listen to individual devices.
 Try listening to Bluetooth or Wi-Fi from a wireless device or listening to the unique and disruptive sound from a wireless DECK phone, they are all quite different.
-Note that this test would need to be conducted away from cell phone towers as they overpower your lower-powered consumer wireless devices and make the sound signatures of your devices inaudible.
+Just note that this test would need to be conducted away from cell phone towers as they overpower your lower-powered consumer wireless devices and make the sound signatures of your devices inaudible.

 More expensive dedicated RF meters will have higher quality sound, but the Mito Meters sound signature will comfortably identify the main offenders.